 I am on a journey of discovery and I am excited!!

-Two years after the release of her critically acclaimed EP Home, British singer, songwriter Lánre has come out with her 3rd record.
+Two years after the release of her Home EP, British singer, songwriter Lánre followed with a new EP called Human.

 Lánre as well as touring Canada, France, NYC and Sweden has taken her unique sound of Acoustic Soul, Folk and captivating storytelling influenced by her Yoruba heritage, to the Royal Albert Hall, Greenbelt Festival, Edinburgh Fringe, Bath Music Festival, Folkstock Festival, Musicport Festival and the Brighton Fringe among others.